 - It is important for students to overcome stereotypes.
 Celebrating different cultures will bring to light new thinking and understanding.
 Students need to understand there is never a right or wrong way- what is ok is that we are all different and we learn and grow together.
 This type of learning will encourage students to be creative thinkers.

-Ways to promote culture in your school:
+Ways to promote celebrating diversity and culture in your school:

 - Projects and Research: Creating projects that promote different holidays, religion, culture.
 We used these activities to learn more about each culture and celebrate them.
 During the holiday season is a great time to research different Holidays Around the World, and Celebrations.
 Different cultures celebrate differently and being aware and inclusive is important.
 Click here to see more about these projects.